at the dawn of a stroll, I’m meeting you...

 until 31 August, Sun

-The Moscow Museum of Modern Art is opening a large-scale solo exhibition by Boris Asafovich Messerer, a stage designer, painter, and graphic artist who has been synthesizing his artistic pursuits and individual style in a wide range of genres, from stage design to book illustration, for over 70 years.
+This is a large-scale solo exhibition by Boris Asafovich Messerer, a set designer, painter, and graphic artist who has been synthesizing his artistic pursuits and individual style in a wide range of genres, from set design to book illustration, for over 70 years.

 Museum of Modern Art